BlueFrogGaming/fiona/README.markdown

 ### Subclassing

 The Template class can be subclassed since it uses Rails STI.
+The included SettingsTemplate feature is an example of this.

 ### SettingsTemplate